 Allen leads you from the collection phase, where you bring all the information occupying your mind space into a single unit, to the review phase, where you regularly look at everything you have done, planned, and currently contemplating.

 There are five that David Allen explores, namely: collecting, processing, organizing, doing & reviewing.
 It is essential to keep these stages deliberately separate to get the most out of the process.

 The author stresses the importance of the review stage in particular because it brings exponential improvement to those who learn from their past and want to correct the course.

 While reading this part of the book, we felt that a weekly or bi-weekly slot would be ideal for reviewing; however, this would vary from person to person.

-Tip: Schedule weekly or bi-weekly review sessions as recurring tasks on Routine; it is super simple and will take less than 10 seconds to set up.
-Here is a short tutorial on scheduling recurring tasks.
+Tip: Schedule weekly or bi-weekly review sessions as recurring tasks on Routine and block time for it; it is super simple and will take less than 10 seconds to set up.
+Here is a short tutorial on scheduling recurring tasks under the GTD methodology.

 Finally, while the book "Getting Things Done" is a good read by itself, we strongly recommend that you add the "GTD workbook," which can help re-clarify and ingrain the ideas shared in the main book.